Welcome to Venedocia! Salem Presbyterian Church

 -----------------------------

-during Sunday School. the children sing and play hand bells at least once a
+Junior Choir is part of our Children's ministry which begins during worship and continues during Sunday School. the children sing and play hand bells at least once a month in worship.

 Youth Group is open to all youth in junior high and high school.
 They meet twice a month during the school year. they have devotions, snacks, and a program, which varies from crazy games to discussing videos and popular music.
 Most of their meetings are on Sunday Evenings, but occasionally they meet for projects and other events at other times.